By: Chris ⎜ Last updated

 Gaptrast

-Chefs Kristian Vangen and Øystein Ellingsen earned their first Michelin star here in 2025, just one year after opening.
-They'd already held a star at their previous restaurant Bare, so Bergen's food scene wasn't exactly shocked.
-Gaptrast is now one of the most talked-about tables in the city, and it deserves to be.
+Chefs Kristian Vangen and Øystein Ellingsen earned their first Michelin star here as recently as 2025, just one year after opening.
+They'd already held a star at their previous restaurant Bare, so no one was exactly shocked.
+Gaptrast is now one of the most coveted tables in the city, and it deserves to be.

-The format is a single tasting menu, roughly 16 courses, built entirely around Western Norwegian ingredients.
+The restaurant serves a single tasting menu, consisting of roughly 16 courses, built entirely around Western Norwegian ingredients.
 The kitchen runs a zero-waste philosophy, sharing secondary cuts with their sister restaurant Bark downstairs.
-Every dish comes with a story about where the ingredient was caught, foraged, or raised, and the storytelling actually shapes the meal rather than decorating it.
+Every dish comes with a story about where the ingredient was caught, foraged, or raised, and the storytelling shapes the meal.

 You start in a dim lounge upstairs with snacks and a glass of Hardanger cider, then move to the main dining room.
-Dark lighting pulls your attention to the open kitchen, where a charcoal fire is blazing and the chefs work in near-silence.
-The smell of smoke and roasting meat hits before the first course does.
+The open kitchen will draw your attention, where a charcoal fire is blazing and the chefs working in near-silence.

-Go for the Hardanger cider pairing over the standard wine.
-It threads locally produced apple ciders throughout the meal and connects everything back to the region in a way the wine list doesn't.
-Budget around NOK 5,000 per person with pairing.
+Go for the Hardanger cider pairing over the standard wine pairing.
+It features locally produced apple ciders throughout the meal and connects everything back to the region in a way imported wine doesn't.
+You should budget around NOK 5,000 per person with the pairing.

 Pingvinen

-Order the fish pie (fiskegrateng).
-Golden crust, shredded cod in a thick cream sauce, served with boiled potatoes and seasonal vegetables.
-It's been on the menu since the beginning and it's the single most praised dish across the board.
-The texture of that crust, crispy on top and soft underneath, is the whole point.
+Order the fish pie (fiskegrateng), with shredded cod in a thick cream sauce with golden crust on top, served with boiled potatoes and seasonal vegetables.
+It's been on the menu since the beginning and it's the most praised dish across the board.

 The reindeer steak with mushroom sauce is the other must-order.
 Tender, slightly gamey, and served with a rich brown gravy that pools around the mashed potatoes.
-Far better than the overpriced tourist versions on Bryggen, and cheaper too.
-They also serve whale steak if that's something you want to try.
-No judgment either way.
+It's far better than the overpriced tourist versions on Bryggen, and cheaper too.
+They also serve whale steak if whale is something you want to try (whale generally is not a highlight, though, and is not something Norwegians normally eat).

 Cornelius Sjømatrestaurant

-Cornelius Sjømatrestaurant sits on Holmen, a small island in the Bergen archipelago, and the only way to get there is the restaurant's own boat from Dreggekaien quay on Bryggen.
-That 25-minute ride through the skerries, with the coastline opening up around you, sets the tone before you've even seen a menu.
+Cornelius Sjømatrestaurant is located on Holmen, a small island in the Bergen archipelago, and the only way to get there is with the restaurant's own boat from Dreggekaien quay on Bryggen.
+The 25-minute ride through the skerries, with the coastline opening up around you, sets the tone for the evening.

-Dinner boat departs at 18:00, returns at 22:30.
-Lunch departs 11:30, returns 14:30.
+The dinner boat departs at 18:00 and returns at 22:30.
+Lunch departs 11:30 and returns 14:30.
 The ride is included in your booking.
 When you arrive, owner Alf Roald Sætre, a diver who goes by the nickname "Skjellmannen" (the shell man), might be around.
 He still hand-dives for horse mussels and keeps shellfish alive in seawater tanks on site until they hit the plate.

 The kitchen runs what they call a "Meteorological Menu."
-The chefs decide what to cook based on the day's weather and whatever local fishermen bring in that morning.
+The chefs decide what to cook based on the day's weather and whatever catch was brought in that morning.
 Expect five courses of hyper-fresh seafood, including a raw bar.
-In summer, they slide the doors open and serve lighter dishes on the quay with the salt air coming off the fjord.
-In winter, it's candles and fireplace.
+In summer, they slide the doors open and serve lighter dishes on the quay with the salt air coming off the fjord, while in winter it's a cozy atmosphere with candles and fireplace.

 Budget in excess of NOK 2,000 per person for dinner.